ahsanba-id/ceknet/README.md

 ![Help](images/png1.png)

 # Credit
-Special thanks to csbygb for her amazing pentest research, and to the many senior cybersecurity experts whose blogs I encountered along the way.
+Special thanks to CSbyGB for her amazing pentest research, and to the many senior cybersecurity experts whose blogs I encountered along the way.
 This is amazing journey.

 # References:
 1. https://docs.python.org/3/library/index.html